MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddKeywordsOrder.md

 ---
-title: How to Add or Delete Keywords ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: How to Add or Delete Keywords
+description: An ad group must contain at least one keyword, and all keywords must adhere to Microsoft Advertising policies. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: An ad group must contain at least one keyword, and all keywords must adhere to Microsoft Advertising policies.
 ---

 # How to add or delete keywords